 CSC generated 56.48% of the electricity it required in 2011; it was 0.48% more than the amount in 2010 owing to the decrease of the contracted price of coal and the increase of self-generated gases from the recovered production of steel.
 Energy consumption per ton of crude steel (slabs and blooms) was 5,537 million calories, which was 135 million calories less than that in 2010 largely owing to the recovered steel production and better efficiency of energy consumption.
-In order to upgrade the efficiency of regional energy and resources utilization, CSC continued to promote regional integration of energy and resources within the Lin Hai Industrial Zone by selling excess self-produced gases such as steam, oxygen, nitrogen, and argon, which amounted to NT\$3.05 billion, a 7% increase compared with that of 2010.
-The quantity of sales of steam in 2011 was 2.365 million tons, or 182,000 kiloliters of oil equivalent, which can be amounted to 542,000 tons of CO2, 1,728 tons of SOx, 1,199 tons of NOx, and 170 tons of suspended solids if converted to benefits in reduction of air pollution and greenhouse gas for energy saving achievement assessment, (2) Organization Award for Energy Conservation Outstanding Performance given by Ministry of Economic Affairs (MOEA), and (3) Award of Excellence given by Industrial Development Bureau, MOEA for its participation in the Achievement Assessment of the Voluntary Reduction of Greenhouse Gas.
+In order to upgrade the efficiency of regional energy and resources utilization, CSC continued to promote regional integration of energy and steel product (in thousand metric tons) for energy saving achievement assessment, (2) Organization Award for Energy Conservation Outstanding Performance given by Ministry of Economic Affairs (MOEA), and (3) Award of Excellence given by Industrial Development Bureau, MOEA for its participation in the Achievement Assessment of the Voluntary Reduction of Greenhouse Gas.
 Furthermore, ISO 50001 Energy Management System was also introduced; CSC passed BSI's independent external audit.